Bucha massacre: Russia

-Russia requested a special meeting of the United Nations Security Council, on which it is one of five permanent members, to address what it called a "heinous provocation of Ukrainian radicals", the footage of dead bodies in Bucha, which it said was staged.
+Russia requested a special meeting of the United Nations Security Council, of which it is one of five permanent members, to address what it called a "heinous provocation of Ukrainian radicals", the footage of dead bodies in Bucha, which it said was staged.
 Alexander Bastrykin, head of the Investigative Committee of Russia, ordered an investigation into what he labelled a "Ukrainian provocation", accusing Ukrainian authorities of spreading "deliberately false information" about the actions of the Russian armed forces.

 Amnesty International

-On 6 May 2022, Amnesty International published the results of the investigation of the massacre in their report.
-It concluded that Russian forces were guilty of unlawful attacks and willful killings of civilians in Bucha, Andriivka, Zdvyzhivka and Vorzel.
+On 6 May 2022, Amnesty International published the results of their investigation of the massacre.
+It concluded that Russian forces were guilty of unlawful attacks and willful killings of civilians in Bucha, Andriivka, Zdvyzhivka, and Vorzel.
 In Bucha alone, 22 different cases of killings by Russian forces were confirmed.
-Amnesty International called on ICC to bring the perpetrators to justice:
+Amnesty International called on the International Criminal Court to bring the perpetrators to justice:

+Human Rights Watch

+Human Rights Watch released a report confirming that the evidence leads to the conclusion of summary executions, unlawful killings, enforced disappearances, and torture in Bucha perpetrated by Russian forces, which could constitute war crimes and crimes against humanity.

 The New York Times

-On 22 December 2022, The New York Times published the results of the investigation of the massacre in their report.
-The eight-month visual investigation by the paper concluded that the perpetrators of the massacre along Yablunska Street were Russian paratroopers from the 234th Air Assault Regiment (the part of 76th Guards Air Assault Division) led by Lt.
+On 22 December 2022, The New York Times published the results of their investigation of the massacre.
+The eight-month visual investigation by the paper concluded that the perpetrators of the massacre along Yablunska Street were Russian paratroopers from the 234th Air Assault Regiment (part of 76th Guards Air Assault Division) led by Lt.
 Col. Artyom Gorodilov.

 Reactions

 Ukraine

-Foreign Minister Dmytro Kuleba described the events as a "deliberate massacre".
-He said Russia was "worse than ISIS" and that Russian forces were guilty of murder, torture, rape and looting.
+Foreign Minister Kuleba described the events as a "deliberate massacre".
+He said Russia was "worse than ISIS" and that Russian forces were guilty of murder, torture, rape, and looting.
 Kuleba also urged the G7 countries to impose "devastating" additional sanctions.

 In an interview with Bild, Mayor of Kyiv Vitali Klitschko said that "what happened in Bucha and other suburbs of Kyiv can only be described as genocide" and accused Russian President Vladimir Putin of war crimes.
-President Zelenskyy visited the area on 4 April 2022, to show reporters and the world the reported atrocities in Bucha.
+Ukrainian President Volodymyr Zelenskyy visited the area on 4 April 2022, to see for himself the reported atrocities in Bucha.

-Speaking to the United Nations Security Council on 5 April, Zelenskyy said that the massacre was "unfortunately only one example of what the occupiers have been doing on our territory for the past 41 days", and that Russian forces used tanks to crush Ukrainian civilians in cars "for pleasure".
+Speaking to the United Nations Security Council on 5 April, Zelenskyy said that the massacre was "unfortunately only one example of what the occupiers have been doing on our territory for the past 41 days", and that "Russian tanks had crushed people 'for pleasure'".
 He called for Russia to be held accountable for the actions of its military, and lose its position on the Security Council.

+On 14 April 2022, Verkhovna Rada recognized Russia's actions in Ukraine as genocide, and cited the massacre as an example.